 - Opinions on orphan medicinal products designations are based on the following cumulative criteria:

 - the existence or not of alternative methods of diagnosis, prevention or treatment;

 - either the rarity of the condition (considered to affect not more than five in ten thousand persons in the Community) or the insufficient return of development investments.

-Designated orphan medicinal products are still investigational products, which were considered for designation on the basis of potential activity.
+Designated orphan medicinal products are still-investigational products that are considered for designation on the basis of potential activity.
 An orphan designation is not a marketing authorisation.
-As a consequence, demonstration of the quality, safety and efficacy will be necessary before this product can be granted a marketing authorisation.
+As a consequence, demonstration of quality, safety and efficacy will be necessary before this product can be granted a marketing authorisation.